clvrobj/mako-in-django/README.md

 Let's include mako template in django template

 ##Install
-1. Copy templatetags to any app in your django project, make sure that app is in  INSTALLED_APPS of settings.py
+1. Copy /templatetags folder to any app in your django project, make sure that app is in  INSTALLED_APPS of settings.py
 2. Add below into settings.py:

     ```python